-2023 IEEE Electromagetics Award recipient, Dr. John W. Bandler, President, Bandler Corporation, pioneered optimization technologies for engineering modeling and design, inlcuding modeling and electromagnetics-based design of devices, circuits and systems in the radio-frequency, wireless, and microwave arenas.
-See Google Scholar Citations and Wikipedia.
+2023 IEEE Electromagetics Award recipient, Dr. John W. Bandler, President, Bandler Corporation, pioneered optimization technologies for engineering modeling and design, inlcuding modeling and electromagnetics-based design optimization of devices, circuits and systems in the radio-frequency, wireless, and microwave arenas.
+See Bandler's Lifetime Publications, Google Scholar Citations, Wikipedia and YouTube.

 Bandler pioneered Space Mapping Technology in 1993.
 Space mapping has since been adopted into design portfolios across the entire spectrum of engineering.
 It enables optimal, high-fidelity design of devices and systems at a cost of only a few high-fidelity simulations.
 It offers an explanation for the engineer’s traditional “feel” for a problem; it is in accord with everyday experience and with modern thinking in human evolution, cognition, and neuroscience, and suggests the notion of cognition-driven design.

 John Bandler was President of Optimization Systems Associates Inc. (OSA), which he founded in 1983.
 Hewlett-Packard Company acquired OSA in 1997, and OSA became part of the HP EEsof Division (then Agilent Technologies, now Keysight Technologies), Santa Rosa, CA.

 Bandler was honored by the 2004 IEEE MTT-S Microwave Application Award and by the 2013 IEEE MTT-S Microwave Career Award “For a career of leadership, meritorious achievement, creativity and outstanding technical contributions in the field of microwave theory and techniques.”